muc111/OTRv4Plus/README.md

 /tui off
 ```

-TUI is off by default — the client works as a standard scrollback IRC client without it.
+TUI is off by default: the client works as a standard scrollback IRC client without it.
 Enable it when you want the pinned chrome, especially on Termux where the terminal doesn't scroll cleanly.

 **Tab switching** (works with or without TUI):